COSC3020/dynamic-euler-LukeHoese/README.md

 What is the worst-case big $\Theta$ time complexity of your algorithm?

 Because we have "simplified" our factorial function down to a constant time operation for each call, the overall time complexity is only $\Theta$(n), because our loop iterates over all values of n, performing the constant time factorial within.

+In latest iteration factorial function is no longer used at all, and our loop simply performs the constant time operation internally for each iteration, however time complexity does not change.